Cause – Effect relationship: The Causal Link at issue

 In the case of self-fulfilling prophecies, the announcement of an event is the cause of the event:

-S1_1: — In truth, I tell you: there will be a food shortage!
+S1_1: — In truth, I tell you: there will be a shortage of food!

-So people run into the shops and there is a food shortage.
+So people run to the stores and there is a shortage of food

-S2: — If you hadn’t have caused the people to panic, there wouldn’t have been a shortage.
+S2: — If you hadn’t panicked the people, there wouldn’t have been a shortage.

 Self-fulfilling prophecies are close to manipulation:

-We are certainly going to war, so we must rearm and warn the population. … Now we are the strongest, and our people are behind us.
+We are going to war for sure, so we have to rearm and warn the population. … Now we are the strongest, and our people are behind us.
 We can wage war.

 L1: — I am afraid of dogs, they can attack and bite!

-L2: — No, they attack because they see that you’re scared.
+L2: — No, they attack because they see that you’re afraid.

-L1: — OK, I’m aggressive, that’s because they persecute me!
+L1: — OK, I’m aggressive, that’s because they chase me!

-L2: — No, they persecute you because you’re aggressive.
+L2: — No, they’re chasing you because you’re aggressive.

-In the first case, the affair originates with the dog and the supposed bully, in the second case with the self-claimed victim.
 It is said that single people are more likely to commit suicide than people with a partner.
-We might therefore ask whether single people have such problems because they are single, or whether they are single because they have such problems?
+We might ask, then, whether single people have such problems because they are single, or whether they are single because they have such problems?
 This form of refutation by permutation of the cause and effect is simple and radical.
 It is worth noting, however, that it is not always possible to apply this process, as seen above, in the case of bees and pesticides.

-This causal shift is particularly popular in ordinary causal argumentation.
-This play on permutation of terms illustrates the pervasiveness of language-based argumentation schemes.
-It is easier and more exciting to argue that politics determines morality or that morality determines politics, than to argue that there is no link, or very complex ones, between morality and politics, S. Converse.
+This causal shift is particularly popular in ordinary causal reasoning.
+This game of term permutation of terms illustrates the ubiquity of language-based argumentation schemes.
+It is easier and more exciting to argue that politics determines morality or that morality determines politics, than to argue that there is no or a very complex connection between morality and politics, see.
+Converse.

-The causal chain might be badly cut: the expression of causality as “A is the cause of B” is a potentially misleading simplification.
-Every cause is itself caused, except God, who is said to be his own cause and cause of all that ensues.
-The phenomenon designated as the cause can itself be constructed as the effect of a deeper cause, and its effects as new causes of new effects.
-We are therefore not dealing with a link between two terms, but with a real causal chain of potentially infinite length.
+There is no isolated cause, but a causal chain: the expression of causality as “A is the cause of B” is a potentially misleading simplification.
+Every cause is itself caused, except God, who is said to be his own cause and the cause of all that follows.
+The phenomenon called a the cause can itself be constructed as the effect of a deeper cause, and its effects as new causes of new effects.
+We are therefore not dealing with a connection between two concepts, but with a real causal chain of potentially infinite length.

-Consider the deadly events which took place in Sheffield on Sunday, April 16, 1988.
-They were extensively reported and commented on in the French press.
-On the following day, the front page of L’Équipe (a sports newspaper) read as follows:
+Consider the deadly events that took place in Sheffield on Sunday, April 16, 1988.
+They were widely reported and commented upon in the French press.
+The following day, the front page of L’Équipe (a sports newspaper) read as follows:

-Eighty-four people were killed on Saturday in Sheffield stadium, where the Liverpool-Nottingham FA Cup semi-final took place.
+Eighty-four people were killed on Saturday in the Sheffield stadium, where the FA Cup semi-final between Liverpool and Nottingham was being played.

-Typically, this kind of event causes anxiety which in turn stimulates the search for causal explanations.
+Typically, this kind of event creates anxiety which in turn stimulates the search for causal explanations.
 Readers will ask themselves “Why?
-How can such things be possible?”
-The same day, the headlines in Le Figaro newspaper (news and opinions) were:
+How can this be possible?”
+On the same day, the headlines in Le Figaro newspaper (news and opinions) were:

 Football: Why so many dead?

-• The madness of supporters • Police negligence
+• The madness of the fans • The negligence of the police

-• The age of the stadium • Inadequate relief
+• The age of the stadium • Inadequate emergency services

-The answers provided in the newspaper refer to a broad causality for the first question, and to a narrow causality for the others.
-The same day, the newspaper Libération (news and opinions) asserts a broad causality:
+The newspaper’s answer suggest a broad causality for the first question, and to a narrow one for the others.
+On the same day, the newspaper Libération (news and opinions) asserts a broad causality:

 94 dead in Sheffield stadium